lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 ```
 From bin/targets/nrf52_my_sensor/app/apps/my_sensor_app/my_sensor_app.elf.cmd

+We use the `-R` options to remove unwanted ELF sections from the Firmware BIN File.
+The unwanted sections (like `.bss.core`) may be named differently for your embedded operating system.

 _How shall we convert the Firmware BIN file to a Firmware Image File?_

-MCUBoot provides a script `imgtool.py` ([located here](https://github.com/JuulLabs-OSS/mcuboot/tree/master/scripts)) that generates a Firmware Image using the Firmware ELF File produced by the GCC Compiler.
+MCUBoot provides a script `imgtool.py` ([located here](https://github.com/JuulLabs-OSS/mcuboot/tree/master/scripts)) that takes a Firmware BIN File and produces the Firmware Image File.

-The `imgtool.py` script in MCUBoot takes a __Firmware BIN File__ and produces the Firmware Image.
-More about Firmware BIN Files in a while.

-Here's how we generate the Firmware Image (`my_sensor_app.img`) from a Firmware BIN File (`my_sensor_app.elf.bin`)...
+Here's how we generate the Firmware Image `my_sensor_app.img` from a Firmware BIN File `my_sensor_app.elf.bin`...

 ```bash
 # Install Python modules needed by imgtool.py